telerik/xaml-docs/controls/radbarcode/radbarcode-getting-started.md

 # Getting Started

 The RadBarcode suite contains a set of controls that allows you to display different barcodes.
-This article will walk you through the creating a simple application that contains __RadBarcode128__ control.
+This article will walk you through creating a simple application that contains __RadBarcode128__ control.
 The same principle can be used to set up the other controls from the suite.

 * [Assembly References](#assembly-references)
 * [Defining the Control and Setting Data](#defining-the-control-and-setting-data)